wied2000/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting and Cleaning Data Course Project

-This Readme will explains the analysis files (run_analysis) clear and understandable.
+This Readme file explains how to run the analysis files (run_analysis.R) from your working directory for getting the tidy data as instructed by Getting and Cleaning Data Course Project.

 ## Data and Files